 Plantar Fasciitis is one of the most common heel problems seen by Canadian Certified Pedorthists, effecting one in ten people at some point in their life.
 The plantar fascia is a thick band of fibre that runs on the bottom of the foot.
-It begins at the heel, runs through the arch, and attaches into the toes.
+It begins at the heel bone, runs through the arch, and attaches into the toes.
 Unlike muscle, fascia has very little elasticity, so it can easily become irritated, inflamed, overused, or torn.

 Pedorthic treatment includes a range of recommended stretches, such as: stretching the calf muscles and hamstrings, pulling the fascia on the foot, and warming up the ankles before getting out of bed.
 For example, doing ankle circles, and pulling the toes backwards toward your shin, and that helps open up the arch.

-If you think you have plantar fasciitis, talk to your local Canadian Certified Pedorthist to find out what treatment is right for you.
+If you think you have plantar fasciitis, talk to your local Canadian Certified Pedorthist Doctor to find out what treatment is right for you.